Existence and asymptotic behaviour of some time-inhomogeneous diffusions: Preliminary study of solutions

-By using Ito's formula, we can see that the square of $\Hm$ satisfies the latter equation and then $C\overset{\mathcal L}{=} (X^{(\upgamma)})^2$.
-Moreover, since $0\leq \varphi^{\gamma-1}_{\upgamma}\leq 1$ (remark that $\gamma\leq 1$) we can show, by using comparison theorem (Theorem 1.1, Chap.
-VI in \cite{IW}, p.
-437), that $0\leq Q_s\leq C_s$ a.s.
+By using Ito's formula, we can see that the square of $\Hm$ satisfies the latter equation and by weak uniqueness, we get that $C$ and $(\Hm)^2$ have the same distribution.
+Moreover, since $\gamma={2\beta}/{(\alpha+1)}\leq 1$, we can see that $0\leq \varphi^{\gamma-1}_{\upgamma}\leq 1$.
+By comparison theorem, we get that $0\leq Q_s\leq C_s$ a.s.
 Besides, by using Theorem 5.7 in \cite{CE}, p.
-97, the explosion time of the time-homogeneous diffusion $Q_s$ is finite a.s.
-This implies that the explosion time of $\Hm$ is finite a.s. and ends the proof of the proposition. $\Box$
+97, the explosion time of the time-homogeneous diffusion $Q$ is finite a.s.
+We deduce that the explosion time of $C$, and consequently that of $\Hm$, is finite a.s. $\Box$